usgpo/innovation/index.md

 tagline: Welcome innovators!
 intro: |
-  The Innovation Hub seeks to inform, educate, share, and communicate the activities of the Legislative branch toward data standardization and increased transparency through improved use of digital tools.
+  The Innovation Hub seeks to highlight Legislative branch activities that use technology to cultivate collaboration, foster data standardization, and increase transparency.

   *Innovate.
 Communicate.
 Legislate.*
 ---